cfjedimaster/ColdFusion-UI-the-Right-Way/chapters/cflayout-accordion/index.md

 Embedding this code on a webpage will result in an accordion interface with 3 distinct sections that can be expanded and collapsed.
 The content for the first 2 accordion sections is written directly into the page markup.
 The content for the last accordion section is loaded dynamically from the "alwest.cfm" file as specified in the "source" attribute.

 The cflayout-tabs chapter uses the Bootstrap Tabs plugin as an alternative method to create the tabbed layout.
 The same plugin can be used just as effectively to accomplish the accordion layout.
-However, for an alternate perspective we'll use the [jQuery UI](https://jqueryui.com/) library in this chapter.
+However, for an alternate perspective we'll use [jQuery UI](https://jqueryui.com/) in this chapter.

 Let's take a look at how to implement the same functionality using jQuery UI:
 **Listing 1 : index.cfm**